 Season 3 had an election for sheriff where both candidates were in the pockets of criminals.
 The incumbent hardly hesitates before accepting a Briefcase Full of Money from Quarles.
 When Boyd Crowder realizes that the sheriff works for Quarles he recruits his own candidate to run for the position.
 Subverted in the end because Boyd's candidate pays back Boyd by warning him about an arrest warrant and then states that their deal is done and he is not doing more favours for Boyd.

-Against the Wall plays with this trope a lot.
+Against The Wall plays with this trope a lot.
 It is based around a protagonist in the Internal Affairs division always investigating cops or other law enforcement officials.
 Sometimes played straight, sometimes subverted.

-There was also at least two other storylines involving Police Brutality and murder of suspects by police.
+There's also at least two other storylines involving Police Brutality and murder of suspects by police.

-Law & Order occasionally brought up cops on the take.
 It even implied that one of its main detectives might be dirty.
 Fontana wore very nice clothes and flashed a big roll far too often for a simple detective.

 Back when he was "on the sauce", Briscoe was implied to be dirty (or at least surrounded by a lot of other dirty cops).
 By the time he joins the 27th Precinct, he only pretends to be a dirty cop in order to get his informants to trust him.

 CSI NY has done this repeatedly.
 Flack's mentor, Mac's first partner, Danny's old partner...